checkly/docs.checklyhq.com/site/content/guides/end-to-end-monitoring.md

 title: What is End to End Monitoring?
 Overview with Examples
 displayTitle: End to end monitoring
 description: >-
-  Learn end-to-end monitoring with puppeteer and playwright to test key website flows.
+  Learn end-to-end monitoring with playwright to test key website flows.
 Follow our guide that gets you up and running in 10 minutes.
 author: Giovanni Rago
 avatar: 'images/avatars/giovanni-rago.png'
 ---